MrDoSSS/aave-v2-docs/docs/flows.md

 # Operational Flows

 ## Context
-This section walks through the critical end-to-end flows on Aave v2.
-The diagrams focus on validation order, index updates, and token mint/burn operations as implemented in `LendingPool.sol` and `LendingPoolCollateralManager.sol`.
+This section captures the runtime sequences of the most common Aave v2 operations.
+Each Mermaid diagram mirrors the order of validations, state updates, and token movements in `LendingPool.sol` and its collateral manager.

 ## Deposit → aToken Mint
-`LendingPool.deposit` is guarded by `whenNotPaused`.
-The pool accrues interest before minting to keep depositor shares consistent.
+`LendingPool.deposit` (guarded by `whenNotPaused`) accrues reserve indexes before minting aTokens so depositor shares remain proportional.

 ```mermaid
 sequenceDiagram